AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 Set **Enable PayPal PayLater Experience** to one of the following:

-- `Yes` - To setup Advertise PayPal PayLater
+- `Yes` - To set up Advertise PayPal PayLater
-- `No` - To setup Advertise PayPal Credit
+- `No` - To set up Advertise PayPal Credit

 #### Advertise PayPal Credit